Siya786/siya786.github.io/README.md

 | 11-07-2024 | Dr. Parminder Singh | About Various College Facilities |

 ## ***Sir told about the various facilities provided by the college for students as follows:-*** ##
+- The college campus includes four hostels (**three for boys and one for girls**)
+- College provide its own wifi internet facility and some commonrooms like tv,indoor games.
+- A Mess Committee is in place to oversee menu variety, generate  and take care of food quality.
+- The campus has three computer labs with a total of 100 computers.
+These labs feature high-speed internet.
+  There is a library having a total of 93453 boooks.
+- There are also E-books and AC reading halls.
+- there are total 17 playground for different games like volleyball,football,basketball etc.
+- The **NSS (National Service Scheme)** oversees activities like tree planting, blood donation, and cleanliness drives.
+- There is an NCC (National Cadet Corps) company in the campus of itself having army wing and air wing.
+- There is Association of Civil Engineering Students (ACES)
+- GNDEC Alumini scholarship
+- UG scholarships.